MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

     - Reduce column width to less than 1 MB.
     - Or use a bulk insert approach by disabling PolyBase.

-## Error message: The condition specified using HTTP conditional header(s) is not met
+## Error message: The condition specified using HTTP conditional header(s) isn't met

 - **Symptoms**: You use SQL query to pull data from Azure Synapse Analytics and receive the following error: